HannulaTero/GML_MLP_simple/README.md

 # GML_MLP_simple
- Simple Multi-Layer Perceptron in GML
+ Simple Multi-Layer Perceptron in GML.
+ These scripts are simplified versions of other GML MLP scripts I have been writing.

- There are three different MLP versions:
+ This included three different MLP versions:
   - Array
   - Grid
   - Mini